This post may contain affiliate links. Please read our disclosure policy.

 Flavor Tips– I only use Hershey’s Cinnamon Chips for my baking.
 They have a far superior flavor that doesn’t taste fake.
 No, I am not getting any money for saying so.
 They are just the best!

 Technique – Cutting cold, cubed butter completely into the dry ingredients will cut the gluten strands and limit their ability to create a strong network.
-A strong gluten network will make a tough scone.
-I mix all the wet ingredients before adding them to the dough.
-This allows for a quick incorporation and will make tender carrot cake.
-I also finish mixing with a delicate hand.
+A strong gluten network would make a tough scone.

 Nutrition